meza/trance-stack/README.md

 ### CookieYes integration

-The stack uses [CookieYes](https://www.cookieyes.com) for cookie consent.
+We use [CookieYes](https://www.cookieyes.com) for cookie consent.
 You will need to create an account with them and [set up a cookie banner](https://www.cookieyes.com/category/documentation/getting-started/).

 When you are prompted with installation instructions or navigate to https://app.cookieyes.com/site-settings, you will need